faazabilamri7/udemy-devops-15-real-projects/015-GitRemoveLargeFile/02_YN_Windows_Ubuntu.md

 ```
 -->

-Then we should be able to see the size is reduced
+Then we should be able to see the size is reduced.

 ```dos
 du -sh